tnil25/ComfyUI-TJNodes/README.md

 # Installation
 1. Clone this repo into `custom_nodes` folder.
-2. Install dependencies: `pip install -r requirements.txt` or if you use the portable install, run this in ComfyUI_windows_portable -folder:
+2. Install dependencies: `pip install -r requirements.txt` or if you use the portable install, run this in ComfyUI_windows_portable folder:

   `python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-TJNodes\requirements.txt`